 MCI offers North America's best-selling public and private motor coaches.
 The D-model coach comprises the largest installed base of motor coaches with public transit agencies in the industry.
 In 2017, MCI unveiled the new D45 CRT LE which improves accessibility through ground level entry via a vestibule design that permits passengers to self-secure wheelchairs and other mobility devices.
 MCI's 45- foot coach, commonly known as the J4500, comprises the largest installed fleet of private motor coaches in North America and has undergone several styling refreshes to maintain a market leading appearance.
-In 2019, MCI began delivering the J3500 and the D45 CRT LE to customers.
+In 2019, MCI began delivering the J4500 and the D45 CRT LE to customers.
+MCI expanded its zero-emission offering with the 2022 launches of the D45 CRT CHARGE battery-electric coach.

-The Company's product range outside of North America boasts the widest range of low- and zero-emission technology on ADL's Enviro family of low-floor buses, including the Enviro200 single deck, Enviro400 two-axle double deck and Enviro500 three-axle double deck models.
+The Company's product range outside of North America boasts the widest range of low- and zero-emission technology on ADL's Enviro family of low-floor buses, including the Enviro100 single-deck midibus, the Enviro200 single deck, Enviro400 two-axle double deck and Enviro500 three-axle double deck models.
 The Enviro's modular design allows it to be tailored to the requirements of transit agencies and bus operators in various jurisdictions.

 ARBOC offers innovative low-floor cutaway vehicles, with industry leading mobility and accessibility.
 In 2017, it introduced the Spirit of Equess®, its low-floor, medium-duty transit bus, commonly referred to as the EquessTM.
-In February 2021, ARBOC launched a battery-electric variant of the EquessTM, called the Equess $CHARGE^{TM}$ .
+In February 2021, ARBOC launched a battery-electric variant of the EquessTM, called the Equess CHARGETM.